-The 50-mile Loop leaves Downtown Helena along the levee, then along the low road of the St. Francis National Forest.
-It is approximately 25 miles to Marianna winding through city streets, around the city square downtown, and past the famous Jones BBQ.
+The 50-miles Route leaves Downtown Helena along the levee, then along the low road of the St. Francis National Forest.
+It is approximately 25 miles to Marianna winding through city streets, around the city square in downtown, and past the famous Jones BBQ.
 The city square will be a welcoming break in a beautiful downtown and local culture.
-The return will follow the high road through the St. Francis National Forest along with a mix of asphalt and gravel returning to downtown Helena where a festive atmosphere awaits.
+The return will follow the high road through the St. Francis National Forest along a mix of asphalt and gravel returning to downtown Helena where a festive atmosphere awaits.

-The 50k route follows the same path, but will not reach Marianna.
-Instead, it will move from the low road to the high road just south of Bear Creek Lake where aid stations will await riders at the 25k point.
+The 30-mile Route follows the same path but will not reach Marianna.
+Instead, it will move from the low road to the high road just south of Bear Creek Lake where aid stations will await riders at Mile 15.
 The return will follow the high road through the national forest, past Storm Creek Lake, and back into downtown Helena.

 The Beginner Gravel Route is 18 miles leaving from Downtown Helena and moving to the high road at approximately mile 9.
 The climb to the high road is a nice challenge where aid stations will provide a respite.
 The return is 9 miles back into downtown along paved roads winding through the St. Francis National Forest and passing Storm Creek Lake and Mississippi River State Park.